RADeveloping/LinkedUp/README.md

-        /firebaseAPI.js      # used for to keep the firebase api for messages page ├── sweetAlert           # folder for holding the sweetAlert scripts /sweetalert2.all.min.js # used for the sweet alert js external functions /editprofile.js          # used for editing profile page js function /login.js                # used for the login page js function /main.js                 # used for main page js function /messagelist.js          # used for the message page js function /messageuser.js          # used for the direct message page js function /signup.js               # used for the sign up message page js function
+        /firebaseAPI.js      # used for to keep the firebase api for messages page ├── sweetAlert           # folder for holding the sweetAlert scripts /sweetalert2.all.min.js # used for the sweet alert js external functions

 ├── vendor                  # Folder for external vendor scripts used.